jsandler18/jsandler18.github.io/_tutorial/organize.md

 In `stdio.c`, we define `getc`, `putc`, `gets` and `puts` as general purpose IO functions.
 We do this even though `uart.c` had `uart_putc` and `uart_puts` because later we are going to want to swap out `uart_putc` for a function that renders text to an actuall screen, and it will be easier to replace one call to `uart_putc` here than many possible places.

-The implimentation of these functions is not that important.
+The implementation of these functions is not that important.
 If you really want to see them, [check the git repo](https://github.com/jsandler18/raspi-kernel/tree/700b97a63c5f77a1ced814fe70d8560cba3ffacc).

 Now our directory structure looks like this:
 ```